Greening-Seattle/Prediction/README.md

 The overrarching goal of this software is therefore to use historic traffic patterns in Seattle over the past 10+ years in order to inform citizens, policymakers, or environmental groups of how traffic throughout the City is projected to change in response to our constantly changing urban landscape.
-Specifically, users will be able to:

-  1. Calculate how traffic flows have in increased over two prior years for a given region of Seattle, specified by zip code.

-  2. For a specific zip code, generate predicted traffic flow in region in a future year.
-Works by estimating changes in traffic flow for an input zip code based on % changes in the following features over the next _N_ years:
+Specifically, for a given zip code (or set of zip codes), users will be able to generate predicted traffic flow in region in a future year.
+This software works by regressing historic traffic flow by region as a function of urban feautres (length of bike lanes, bike rack capacity, length of sidewalks, and population), then estimating changes in traffic flow for an input zip code based on % changes in a features over the next _N_ years:

          i.
 Bike lanes